AshkanGoharfar/AR-online-shopping-iOS/README.md

 This iOS App is an online shopping app with Augmented Reality feature.

 # How it's written
-The front-end was developed using SwuiftUI, ARKit, MessageUI, and FocusEntity.
+The front-end was developed using SwiftUI, ARKit, MessageUI, and FocusEntity.
 The User Authentication and Cloud Stroge was developed using Google Firebase.

 # Inspiration